Vital Records Online

 Vermont Death Certificate

-Learn how to order Vermont Death Certificates from the Vermont Department of Health - Vital Records (VDH-Vital Records).
+Learn how to order Vermont Death Certificate from the Vermont Department of Health - Vital Records (VDH-Vital Records).
 The current processing time is 10 to 20 days days, and the state fee for a death certificate is $10.00 per copy.
 Authorized individuals include immediate family members and authorized individuals.

-You can now order Vermont death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order Vermont death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Vermont Department of Health - Vital Records (VDH-Vital Records) for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through the VDH-Vital Records by following the specific steps and meeting certain requirements.
 Confirm and review the cost, eligibility, requirements, and processing times before ordering to ensure a smooth application process.

 Ordering with VRO